wmde/WikidataBuilder/README.md

 ### Running the build

-Execute "grunt build" in the root directory of Wikidata builder.
+Execute "grunt build:yourBuild" in the root directory of Wikidata builder.

 In case grunt-cli is not installed, replace "grunt" by "./node_modules/.bin/grunt"

+The result of the build can be found in the "build" directory.

 ## Other commands: